 Deep in the forest of Willi Willi National Park, Wilson River picnic area has a choice of three scenic walking tracks, through sub-tropical and warm temperate rainforest, along the river, and to a sparkling waterfall and plunge pool.

 Old Bottlebutt has a 600m walking track and timber viewing platform in the Burrawan State Forest picnic area near Wauchope.
 This is the largest Red Bloodwood tree in the southern hemisphere, a staggering 54-metres high and 16-metres wide at its base.

 Bellrowan Valley horse-riding in the foothills of the Hasting Valley hinterland take a short trail ride or longer three-day trek through hard wood forests around Wauchope and ‘Timbertown’ and visit the top of Bago Bluff with views of the Hastings Valley.

 Imagine the thrill of taking-off and landing on water.
 Soar over the spectacular coastline & waterways and enjoy a birds eye view to the Great Dividing Range.
 Join Port Macquarie Seaplanes for an unforgettable holiday experience.

 Take a whale-watching cruise, Port Macquarie is one of the best places to see whales in winter as it is the second most easterly point in NSW, ensuring close-up encounters on daily cruises.

-Book an accommodation deal here today and rejuvenate your mind and soul in Port Macquarie this winter.
+Book your accommodation here today and rejuvenate your mind and soul in Port Macquarie.

 Get the latest